AnharHussainMiah/grind/README.md

 ### 2. Install all dependencies

-To install all your projects dependencies that are defined in the `grind.yml` file, simple invoke the following:
+To install all your projects dependencies that are defined in the `grind.yml` file, simply invoke the following:

 ```bash
 grind install